Nyadzayo/ROSCA/README.md

 Follow these steps to add the Hedera Testnet to your MetaMask wallet:

-   A. Open MetaMask
-   - Click the MetaMask extension in your browser.

-   B. Click the Network Dropdown
-   - This is located at the top of MetaMask where it displays "Ethereum Mainnet" or another network name.

-   C. Select “Add network” or “Add a network manually”
-   - Scroll to the bottom of the network list and click **Add a network manually**.

-   D. Enter the Hedera Testnet Network Info

    Fill in the fields with the following information:

    | Field               | Value                          |